Keeping the Craic Safe & Sound 🎶

 Will there be Scooter Rentals?

-Unfortunately, we will not have scooter rentals at NTIF in 2025.
+Unfortunately, we will not have scooter rentals at NTIF.
 We are sorry for any inconvenience.

 When was the festival started?